JavaScript is required

 German-English false cognates that confuse learners - Banner

-You're cruising along in your German studies, feeling pretty confident, when someone offers you "Gift" and you enthusiastically accept.
-Congratulations, you just agreed to take poison.
+We all know what a gift is in the English language.
+But what about "Gift" in German vocabulary?
+It means poison or toxin, which is far from what German learners may assume when they first encounter this word.
 Welcome to the wild world of German false friends, where words that look comfortably familiar in English mean something completely different in German.
 These sneaky linguistic traps have embarrassed countless learners (myself included), but once you know what to watch for, they're actually pretty fun to spot and remember.

 Here's the thing: your brain naturally tries to make connections between languages, especially when they're related like English and German.
 Both are Germanic languages, so they share tons of actual cognates (words that really do mean the same thing, like "Hand" in both languages).
 But false friends exploit this helpful pattern recognition and turn it against you.